Flu and Chronic Medical Conditions

 If you have a chronic medical condition, how do you treat the flu?

-Antiviral drugs are available by prescription to treat the flu.
+Antiviral drugs are available by prescription to treat the flu and should be taken 24-48 hours after symptoms begin.
 In some cases, antiviral drugs can be used to prevent infection with flu.
 These drugs work by blocking the replication of the flu virus, preventing its spread.
 Recommended antiviral drugs include:

 People who are at high risk of serious complications from the flu may benefit most from antiviral medications.
 This includes people with chronic medical conditions.
 Call your doctor if you have symptoms of the flu or have been exposed to the flu if you are in one of the high risk groups for complications.
 You may also take some over-the-counter cold and flu medicines, but always check with your doctor or pharmacist first.
 You should make sure the medicine won't interfere with other medications prescribed for your condition.
 For example, if you have heart disease, you need to avoid decongestants.
 If you have COPD, you may need to avoid aspirin, antihistamines, and decongestants.

 When do I call the doctor for flu with a chronic medical condition?

 Some doctors recommend that people with chronic disease always go to the doctor when they get the flu or a cold.
 Others think you can safely wait out these viruses with bed rest and fluids.
 But if you experience any of the following symptoms, you need to call your doctor:

 - Your symptoms don't improve or they get worse after three to four days.